surgura/id_key_collections/README.md

 # IdKeyCollections
-Collections that use the id of objects as key.
+Collections that use the id of objects as keys.